Aotearoa New Zealand Public Media: Legislative entrenchment

 Simon Power and RNZ CEO Paul Thompson supported the new proposed public media entity but expressed concerns about its editorial independence and public trust.
 Thompson regarded ANZPM as an opportunity to rebuild the country's public media mandate within a "volatile" media market where global platforms operated with "unbridled power."

 Commercial media companies including Stuff, MediaWorks New Zealand, and Warner Bros.
 Discovery expressed concerns that the merged public media entity could undercut their operations.
-In addition, NZME editor Shayne Currie and MediaWorks CEO Cam Wallace called for a thorough cost-benefit analysis of the proposed media entity.
+In addition, New Zealand Media and Entertainment editor Shayne Currie and MediaWorks CEO Cam Wallace called for a thorough cost-benefit analysis of the proposed media entity.

 Prior to the cancellation of the public media merger in February 2023, the Government had initially set 1 March as a deadline for passing the Bill into law, with the new entity becoming fully operational in July 2023.
 His successor Jackson subsequently confirmed that the Government wanted the Bill passed by 1 July 2023.

 Merger process and controversy

 In late September 2022, Broadcasting Minister Jackson defended plans to merge RNZ and TVNZ on the grounds that the public no longer trusted the media.
 That same month, Myles Thomas of Better Public Media defended merger process on the grounds that the new public media entity needed to focus on serving audiences rather than fulfilling a commercial goal like the current TVNZ.

-On 15 October, former New Zealand First cabinet minister Tracey Martin, who is leading the RNZ-TVNZ merger process, defended the Government's decision not to conduct a cost-benefit analysis of the merger process.
+On 15 October, former New Zealand First cabinet minister Tracey Martin, who was leading the RNZ-TVNZ merger process, defended the Government's decision not to conduct a cost-benefit analysis of the merger process.
 Earlier, the National Party's broadcasting and media spokesperson Melissa Lee had questioned Jackson on whether there had been no regulatory impact statement or cost benefit analysis of the RNZ-TVNZ merger process, which was estimated to cost NZ$370 million.
 Jackson later confirmed that the Government had not conducted a cost benefit analysis on the grounds it was unnecessary.

 On 22 October, Lee confirmed that the National Party would reverse the Government's proposed merger of RNZ and TVNZ on the grounds that it lacked widespread support and could reduce public trust in the media.
 Lee also claimed that a majority of the under 1,000 submissions were opposed to the merger process.
 Lee suggested that a National-led government would investing in helping local media create more local content.
 In addition, ACT's associate finance spokesman Damien Smith opposed the RNZ-TVNZ merger process on the grounds that the public was preoccupied with the "cost of living crisis" caused by rising inflation.